bogdandonduk/AppManualToolbox/README.md

 			backgroundColor = Color.CYAN
 		)
 	}
+	.setIsSlidable { oldValue: Boolean ->
+		true // this will also add swipe-to-dismiss functionality }

 // then pass the model built by the builder to this static method AppManualToolbox.openManualActivity(context, builder.build())